xpeterk1/edge-path-bundling/README.md

 - `n`: Number of sampling points for Beziér curves.
 Default 100.
 - `smoothing`: Level of recursive smoothing.
 Default 2.

+### 3d Visualisation
+If `plot_3d` was set to true (see last section) the programm generates a texture in spherical coordinates that can be applied to a sphere.
+This is done by the executable "texturedSphere.exe" which renders the texture on a rotating sphere.
+"texturedSphere.exe" relies on having a texture named "spherical_texture.png" in the same folder.
+If the executable does not work on your system you have to recompile it as Debug Verison with the Visual Studio 2019 project "texturedSphere" (SDK 10.0.18362.0).
+In this case you might also have to recompile the libraries.

 # Demo